ibaumgart/zenodo_spoof/README.md

 3. Make a release commit
 - Added Release_0.txt
 - Commited/pushed to repo

-- Added "v00" tag in git
+4. Added release tag in a new commit
-    - git tag v00
+- git push origin v0

-- In GitHub created this as release v00
+4. In GitHub created this as release v0

-4.